ArduPilot/ardupilot_wiki/copter/source/docs/px4fmu-only-wiring.rst

    battery input leads.**
 -

-   -  Connect the the BEC Ground output to the PX4's Ground (Multi connector pin 15).
+   -  Connect the BEC Ground output to the PX4's Ground (Multi connector pin 15).
    -  Connect the BEC Power output to the PX4's power In (Multi connector pin 1).